About this listing

-Hardy’s barn is 2 miles from Glenties, and is a self-catering studio with a double bedroom.
-Hardy’s barn is very peaceful, and is nestled into a hillside, surrounded by trees.
+The Barn, 2 miles from Glenties , is a two storey self-catering studio with a double bedroom.
+It is very peaceful, and is nestled into a hillside, surrounded by trees.
 It is not far from the sandy Narin beach and the Wild Atlantic Way.

 It is surrounded by trees, and has with views over the valley from the back garden.
 It is attached to the main house, but has its own entrance.